 - ➤ As an icon-based representation of the Vuser script.
-This is the default view, and is known as the tree view (not available for WAP Vusers).
-For more information, see "Viewing Scripts in the Tree View," on page 420. - ➤ As a text-based representation of the Vuser script.
-This is known as the script view.
-For more information, see "Viewing Vuser Scripts in Script View," on page 422.
+This is the default view, and is known as the Tree view (not available for WAP Vusers). - ➤ As a text-based representation of the Vuser script.
+This is known as the Script view.

+For more information, see "Viewing and Modifying Vuser Scripts," on page 17.